Nutrition for Protection in Wireless Environments

 - Supplementation: Zinc may be best paired with vitamins C, E, and selenium, according to Michael Murray, such as in an iron-free multivitamin.
 Alternatively, one may want to take it every other day, according to Dr. Russell Blaylock.

 - Vitamin B-complex and folic acid have been recommended for neuropathy, and can be taken as part of an iron-free multivitamin.
 Unfortified whole grain cereals may provide some B vitamins.
+Certain forms of vitamin B may protect against excitoxicity, dementia, and brain shrinkage.

 Traditional Chinese Medicine, Acupressure, OPT, and Qi Gong

 Keep in mind that from the standpoint of TCM, or Traditional Chinese Medicine, some of the healing foods above may be too cold (yin), and may need to be balanced with hot (yang) foods, such as ginger.
 A search on the internet can help one to identify which foods are yang.
-Adaptogenic herbs, such as ginseng, may also be able to help balance yin and yang.
+Adaptogenic herbs, such as American ginseng, may also be able to help balance yin and yang.

 Concerns Regarding Silver Amalgam Fillings